-After spending over a decade working hard through your school years, it seems only fair that you take a little bit of a break before diving into college or a career.
+You have spent over a decade working hard through your school years.
+It seems only fair that you take a little bit of a break before diving into college and a gap year is great for your career.

 You’ve spent the majority of your life in classrooms up to this point and probably haven’t seen as much of the world as you’d like.
 So, when will you-after secondary school, after university or after a few years in your first job?